-Art a couple of weeks ago Share Tweet Pin Share New York-based conservator Emily Macdonald-Korth recently found Jean-Michel Basquiat‘s secret drawings after being tasked to authenticate and examine a private owner’s Untitled 1981 painting by the late iconic artist.
+Art a couple of months ago Share Tweet Pin Share New York-based conservator Emily Macdonald-Korth recently found Jean-Michel Basquiat‘s secret drawings after being tasked to authenticate and examine a private owner’s Untitled 1981 painting by the late iconic artist.
 In her investigation, Macdonald-Korth found the concealed sketches that were drawn by Basquiat ostensibly with UV paint.
 The never-before-seen drawings portray a series of arrows that are pointing down.
 According to Artnet, this isn’t the first time Basquiat used fluorescent UV materials in his works.
 The publication noted that Sotheby’s London uncovered a hidden signature by Basquiat on his painting entitled Orange Sports Figure from 1982.
 Following the discovery, Macdonald-Korth suggested: “Anyone who owns a Basquiat should get a long-wave UV flashlight.
 They’re compact little flashlights.
 You can get one Amazon,” she said to Arnet.
 “It’s so exciting to see something that’s literally invisible that the artist pu t there on purpose, completely intentionally.”
 Head over to Arnet’s website to learn more about the rare finding.
 Elsewhere, take a look at this week’s best art drops.
 Bonus: Want to stay up to date on our latest Rare Norm news ?